Alexandra-Raducanu/Titanic-Dataset-Power-BI-/README.md

 ## Overview

-This repository contains a Power BI project analyzing the Titanic dataset.
+This repository contains a Power BI project analysing the Titanic dataset.
 The goal of this project is to uncover key insights about passenger demographics, survival rates, and fare patterns.

 ## Objectives
 The primary objectives of this project are:
-- **Understand Survival Patterns**: Analyze how factors like gender, ticket class, and embarkation point influenced survival.
+- **Understand Survival Patterns**: Analyse how factors like gender, ticket class, and embarkation point influenced survival.
-- **Visualize Passenger Demographics**: Explore passenger distribution across gender, class, and embarkation points.
+- **Visualise Passenger Demographics**: Explore passenger distribution across gender, class, and embarkation points.
-- **Analyze Revenue**: Examine fare contributions from different embarkation locations.
+- **Analyse Revenue**: Examine fare contributions from different embarkation locations.

 ---